pipeforce/pipeforce.github.io/docs/api/commands.md

 ## async.complete ``v1``
 ----------
 Completes a running async task.
 The input to the command will be set as completion result to the task.
 In case task with given correlation id doesn't exist or was already finished, nothing happens.
-So calling completion multiple times has not effect.
+So calling completion multiple times has no effect.
 First one wins.
 Also using this for polling (by checking for non-existing exception) will not work for performance and security reasons here.
-Use command async.result.get instead.
+Use command async.fetch instead.

 [Try online.](https://try.pipeforce.org/#/commandform?command=async.complete:v1)